How to Find the Right Designer (at the Right Price) for Any Project

 Finding the right designer depends on your goals.
-Do you need the best product or can you want to try your luck with something cheap?
+Do you need the best product or can you try your luck with something cheap?

-As covered in previous posts, picking the right place to do design work is significantly influenced by where you see the project going.
+As covered in other posts, picking the right person or company to do your design work is significantly influenced by your budget.

 For the unfamiliar, 99designs is a marketplace of designers and clients.
 You, the client, write out a design brief describing what you want and the 99design community creates dozens of designs to compete for your contest.